 The RIRs are the organizations that actually allocate IP addresses to ISPs.
 These allocations are in smaller blocks of addresses.
 The web page "Internet Protocol v4 Address Space" documents how the IPv4 address space is distributed among the RIRs.

 Many of the IP address blocks in our registry are allocated to the RIRs.
 For example, consider the following line from the page referenced above:

 This means that the IP address block of 18.104.22.168-22.214.171.124 was allocated to APNIC in January 2006.
 If you are having problems with an IP address that is part of this block, you should go to APNIC's WHOIS service at "whois.apnic.net" (see below for details) to find out who has been assigned that address.

 We keep this top-level list for all of the IPv4 addresses.
 This includes:

 - IP addresses that have been allocated to a RIR or other user

 - those that are reserved for a special use, and

-- those that have not yet been allocated by the IANA and are reserved for future allocation and use.
+- those that have not yet been allocated by us and are reserved for future allocation and use.

-Special-use IP addresses are registered to IANA so that they are reserved for the special use on behalf of the Internet community.
-This does not mean that the special-use addresses are "used" by the IANA (see further explanation below).
-Only a very small block of IPv4 addresses (22.214.171.124 to 126.96.36.199) has been "assigned" to the IANA for its use.
+Special-use IP addresses are marked as registered to IANA so that they are reserved for the special use on behalf of the Internet community.
+This does not mean that the special-use addresses are "used" by us (see further explanation below).
+Only a very small block of IPv4 addresses (126.96.36.199 to 188.8.131.52) has been "assigned" to us for our operations.
 Only Internet traffic from this range actually originates from our network.

 - "Private Use" IP addresses: